JamesBingo/face/README.md

 python converters.py
 ```

 Running the `converters` module directly will create a `/dist` directory that includes all the required files to serve a static web page.
-Run the command below in the `/dist` directory to serve the generated docs:
+Run the command below in the `/dist` directory to serve the generated docs @localhost:8000:

 ```
 python -m SimpleHTTPServer